Department of World Languages and Cultures

 WOLC offers faculty-led or affiliated summer study away programs.
 These intensive courses are designed to improve students' linguistic and cultural competence and offer a fantastic chance to experience the cultures of the world in conjunction with courses of study at SHSU.

 Students can complete basic/intermediate courses or major/minor courses, or simply use the study away experience to improve language skills and cultural competency.
-Visit International Programs for more information about study away.
+Visit the Global Engagement Center for more information about study away.

 Scholarships

-Scholarships: Students in languages may apply for the Foreign Languages Scholarship, for the Mozelle Powell Spanish Scholarship, and/or for the Seola Arnaud & R.V.
-Edwards, Jr. Endowed French Scholarship.
-For more information, apply on line at Scholar X and contact the Department of World Languages and Cultures office or visit World Languages and Cultures.
-Information on University scholarships may be obtained at the Office of Academic Scholarships or by telephone (936) 294-1672.
+Scholarships: Students in languages may apply for the Foreign Languages Scholarship, for the Mozelle Powell Spanish Scholarship, the Seola Arnaud & R.V.
+Edwards, Jr. Endowed French Scholarship, or the Dr. Mary E. Gutermuth Endowed Scholarship.
+For more information, apply online at Scholarships4Kats, contact the Department of World Languages and Cultures office, or visit us online at World Languages and Cultures.

 Arabic